jhpyle/docassemble/_docs/objects.md

   <a name="DASet.has_been_gathered"></a>`has_been_gathered()` - returns
   `True` if the group has been gathered yet.
 Does not trigger the gathering process.
-* <a name="DAList.add_action"></a><a name="DADict.add_action"></a>`add_action()` -
+* <a name="DAList.add_action"></a><a
-  returns HTML for a button that adds a new item to the list.
+  name="DADict.add_action"></a>`add_action()` - returns HTML for a
+  button that adds a new item to the list.
 This will set up a queue of actions for the user that will ensure that a new item will be added and its elements gathered.
 See the [groups] section for details of how [`DAList`] and [`DADict`] gathering works.
 By default, the text of the button is "Add an item" if the list is empty, and "Add another" if the list is non-empty.
 The message can be overridden with the optional keyword parameter `message`.
 The `message` passes through the [`word()`] function, so you can use the translation system to handle different languages.
-  If you just want the URL for the action, not the HTML for the button, set the optional keyword parameter `url_only` to `True`.
+If you set the optional keyword parameter `url_only` to `True`, the method will return only the URL for the action, not the HTML for a button.
 * <a name="DAList.item_actions"></a><a
   name="DADict.item_actions"></a>`item_actions()` - returns HTML for "Edit" and "Delete" buttons.
 This method is primarily used internally; there